rsalmond/TIL/thatscool.md

 ## January 2025

 Not sure I completely understand the use case, devops involves lots of Go, Python, and Bash already, but [the risor scripting language](https://risor.io/) definitely rings the "this seems useful" bell in the back of my head.
+Somebody made a [tool](https://github.com/risor-io/risor/discussions/259) that allows you to package a risor script as an executable.

 A [diagramming tool](https://schem.io/) purpose built for interactive technical systems.
 It's hard to explain but if you're an SRE you will probably find this exciting.
 [This video](https://youtu.be/idUW5sYV2oE?si=YfoB1JeRMB71l0oF) helps.